 Even if it’s a recipe you’ve cooked 10 times before, read through the entire recipe before beginning.
 This is probably the most overlooked step and one that even I admit to forgetting from time to time (and it ALWAYS ends up in an “oh crap!” moment).
 Giving a recipe a quick read-through helps prevent surprises, forgotten ingredients, and can help you form a mental game plan of how you’ll execute the recipe.
 On my site, I also suggest browsing through the step by step photos before beginning to cook, for an extra bit of disaster insurance.

 We’re so lucky to have the internet and all of its information at our fingertips!
 If you come across a word in a recipe that you’re unfamiliar with, take a second to look it up.
 If it’s a cooking technique, chances are you’ll probably even be able to find a short tutorial video showing you exactly how it’s done and that’s like having a free, on the spot cooking class!

 One thing that often trips people up is the term “divided,” as in “1/2 cup chopped nuts, divided.”
 When you see “divided” listed after an ingredient, this means the amount listed is the total amount used in the recipe, but you’ll use a portion of that amount in one step, and the rest later on.
 You can find out how much to use and when by reading the instructions (see tip #1!).
 For instance, with the chopped nuts example, the recipe may require you to stir 1/4 cup of the chopped nuts into a muffin batter and use the remaining 1/4 cup to sprinkle on top later.
 Another important designation is the placement of words like “chopped” or “diced.”
 If an ingredient is listed as “1 cup chopped walnuts” that means you measure one cup of nuts that are already chopped.
 If it is listed as “1 cup walnuts, chopped” this means that you measure 1 cup of whole walnuts, then chop them after measuring.

 Almost every recipe website and blog has reviews, which can be extremely helpful.
 Always take reviews with a grain of salt, but look for trends like “this turned out too dry” or “I had to bake for an extra 15 minutes” so you can know which parts of the recipe to approach with caution, or decide if a recipe is too risky all together.
 I especially encourage this with blog recipes, which may not get the same rigorous testing as recipes from major food magazines or cookbooks.
 You don’t need to read them all, but at least browse through a few to get a feel for how the recipe performs “in the real world.”

 When you’re first learning to cook, it can be helpful to use a technique called “mise en place.”
 This French phrase simply means to gather all your ingredients and have them prepared (measured, peeled, diced, chopped, etc.) before you begin cooking.
 This method can take longer than prepping as you cook, but its a great way to make sure no details are missed and it can greatly reduce the stress of multi-tasking.
 With all your ingredients prepared ahead of time, all of your attention can stay on the hot food in the skillet/pot/oven as you cook so you can avoid burning, boiling over, or any other hiccup.

-6. Start small.
 If you’re new to cooking, try something simple first and work your way up.
 Don’t shoot for the stars on your first go.
 As I mentioned before, the process of cooking is full of all sorts of nuances and requires a great deal of intuition that you have to learn and build over time.
 If all you know how to do is boil water, start with a simple pasta dish.
 Try not to choose a recipe that has multiple techniques and ingredients that you’ve never used before.
 Try one new technique or ingredient at a time.

 There are an infinite number of variables involved with cooking and you want to avoid surprises, so it’s always good to give recipes a test run before big occasions or cooking for guests.
 It’s not unusual for a recipe to need slight tweaking for your unique mix of equipment and ingredients.
 Plus, you may just find that you don’t like a recipe as much as you expected from it’s description! :)